-James Calder had owned bakeries in his home town of Edinburgh before emigrating to Australia.
-The Calders were evidently bound for Melbourne, but decided to end their voyage in the newly-established town of Adelaide.
-Their business was evidently successful, requiring the erection of a new ‘steam biscuit factory’ in 1867.
+James Calder had owned bakeries in his hometown of Edinburgh before emigrating to Australia.
+The Calders were evidently bound for Melbourne but decided to end their voyage in the newly-established town of Adelaide.
+Their business was successful, requiring the erection of a new ‘steam biscuit factory’ in 1867.
 Ten years later, Calder established a partnership with his wife’s nephew, John Balfour, who continued to manage the business as Calder and Balfour after Calder’s death.

-Over the years, through various mergers and family connections, the company became known as E. Balfour & Co., Balfour, Bricknell & Co., Balfours Ltd and finally Balfour Wauchope Ltd. The first Warchope (pronounced war-cop) to join the business was Elizabeth Balfour’s son-in-law, Charles.
-Manufacture was continued at a new factory built in 1914 in Morphett Street, Adelaide and management of the firm was passed through the generations of the Balfour and Wauchope families.
+Over the years, through various mergers and family connections, the company became known, successively, as E. Balfour & Co.; Balfour, Bricknell & Co.; Balfours Ltd; and finally Balfour Wauchope Ltd. The first Wauchope (pronounced war-cop) to join the business was Elizabeth Balfour’s son-in-law, Charles.
+Manufacture was continued at a new factory built in 1914 in Morphett Street, Adelaide, and management of the firm was passed through the generations of the Balfour and Wauchope families.

-The Balfours cafés were a preferred meeting place for many of Adelaide’s smart set and for the business community.
-They hosted many a lecture, 21st birthday party and club meetingé.
+The Balfours cafés were a preferred meeting place for Adelaide’s smart set and for the business community.
+They hosted many a lecture, 21st birthday party and club meeting.
 After WWI, one of the cafés in King William Street was the birthplace of the Legacy movement in South Australia.